mozilla/mig/doc/configuration.rst

 	...

-Each component of MIG can be built independently with 'make mig-action-generator', 'make mig-action-verifier', 'make mig-scheduler', 'make mig-api', and 'make mig-agent'.
+Each component of MIG can be built independently with 'make mig-action-generator', 'make mig-action-verifier', 'make mig-scheduler', 'make mig-api', 'make mig-console' and 'make mig-agent'.
 To build the entire platform, simply run 'make'.

 .. code:: bash